Cxdyr/Early-Projects/README.md

 - CastleSimulator    (2/2023)
 castle that has data members troops, defense, etc. troops have hunger and health and must defend castle if castle falls.

+- Anomoly            (2/2023)
+ship that needs to dodge asteroids and collect gravitational anomolies while maintaining fuel and health